 - Improve workplace health and safety

 The key element of an asset register is identifying the assets in a workplace.
-As well as knowing how much of something you have in stock.
-This can include anything from buildings to coffee machines.
+As well as knowing how much of something is in stock.
 Each asset can be categorised depending on its importance to your operations.

 Real-Time Asset Location

-With asset tagging and tracking tools, you can view an asset’s real-time location.
+With asset tagging and tracking tools, asset managers can view an asset’s real-time location.
 Not only does this help prevent loss and theft, but it also increases asset visibility.
-Knowing at which site and where an asset is located lets technicians know where to go to carry out their maintenance tasks.
+Knowing where an asset is located lets technicians know where to go to carry out tasks.